skratsch-solutions/skratsch-solutions.github.io/_posts/2024-06-21-bad-data-is-bad-for-business.md

 ---
 layout: post
 title: "The Data Maze: Strategies for Cleansing Your Business Data"
-excerpt: "Discusses the significant impact of bad data on businesses, including its various forms, origins, and the financial costs associated with it, while also offering solutions for data cleanup through IT services"
+excerpt: "Bad data can come in the form of incomplete information, false information, duplicate records, and irrelevant information, but whatever form it takes, bad data can negatively impact business performance."
 date: 2024-06-21T00:00:00.0000000-04:00
 categories:
     - data